SCL3/Weather_Report/README.md

 the c code will create a new file and a gnu code will read it (code 'gnu' created by us).

-To properly use this program, please use this command "bash main.sh -f [name of your file.csv] ..."
-Type "--help" if you need it.
+To properly use this program, please use this command "bash main.sh -f [name of your file.csv] ..." use "bash main.sh --help" if you need it. and use "make clear" to remove all the .o files.